Factor Overnight GARCH-It\^o Models: Estimation procedure

 \subsection{A model set-up}

-We assume that the true log price process follows the MOGI model in Definition \ref{Def-MGARCH-Ito}.
+We assume that the factor process of the true stock log prices follows the FOGI model in Definition \ref{Def-MGARCH-Ito}.
 Due to the imperfections of the trading mechanisms, high-frequency data are contaminated by market microstructure noises so that the observed stock prices are in a noisy version of the true stock prices \citep{ait2009high}.
 In contrast, for low-frequency data, the effect of the microstructure noises is negligible, thus, we assume that the true log prices $\bX (t)$ and $\bX(t+\tau), t=0, \ldots, n$, at the market opening and closing times are observed.
 In light of this, we assume that the high-frequency intraday observations $\bX(t_{k,\ell}), \ell=1, \ldots, m-1,$ where $k-1=t_{k,0} < \cdots < t_{k,m} = k-1+\tau$, are masked by the microstructure noises as follows:

 where the microstructure noises $\epsilon_{i}$'s are independent random variables with mean zero and variance $\eta_{ii}$.
 The noises are also independent of the price and volatility processes.
 For simplicity, we assume that the data are synchronized and the observed time points $t_{k, \ell}$'s are equally spaced, that is, $t_{k, \ell}- t_{k, \ell-1} = m ^{-1}$ for $k=1,\ldots, n$ and $\ell=1,\ldots, m$.